-‘Indefinite internet suspension is illegal’: SC asks J&K to review restrictions within a week
+‘Indefinite internet suspension is illegal’: SC asks J&K to review restrictions immediately

 The judges ordered the Union Territory administration to publish in the public domain all orders imposing restrictions so that they can be challenged in courts.

-The Supreme Court on Friday ordered the Jammu and Kashmir administration to review within a week all restrictive orders imposed in the Union Territory since its special constitutional status was revoked on August 5, reported Live Law.
+The Supreme Court on Friday ordered the Jammu and Kashmir administration to immediately review all restrictive orders imposed in the Union Territory since its special constitutional status was revoked on August 5.

 The bench of Justices NV Ramana, R Subhash Reddy and BR Gavai said suspending internet indefinitely violates telecom rules.
 “None of the counsels have argued for declaring the right to access the internet as a fundamental right and therefore we are not expressing any view on the same,” said the judges.
 “We are confining ourselves to declaring that the right to freedom of speech and expression under Article 19(1)(a), and the right to carry on any trade or business under 19(1)(g), using the medium of internet is constitutionally protected.”
 The bench instructed the government to publish in the public domain all the orders imposing restrictions so that they can be challenged in courts.

-Note: Corrections and clarifications: The Supreme Court ordered an immediate review of the restrictive orders, and did not give the government a week as was stated earlier in the article.
-The error has been corrected.